redhat-ai-services/ai-accelerator/documentation/overview.md

 ![Kustomize and ArgoCD.jpeg](images/Kustomize%20and%20ArgoCD.jpeg)

 > [!NOTE]
 > These examples are designed to be customized to fit the specific requirements for an installation of RHOAI on your OpenShift clusters.
-However they are useable "as-is" for a demonstration cluster.
+However they are usable "as-is" for a demonstration cluster.

 > [!IMPORTANT]
 > If repo was cloned, make sure to update the git url in `clusters/overlays/rhoai-xxx/patch-application-repo-revision` to point to your repository.